lionisakis/Polygon-Project/README.md

 ### runCase
-  Here you can find the implementation of the 4 different combinations we found as the most efficient. runCase1 : subdivision -> localSearch, runCase2 : incremental->localStep->localSearch, runcase3 : convexHull->globalStep->localStep, runcase4 :  incremental->localStep->globalStep.
+  Here you can find the implementation of the 4 different combinations we found as the most efficient. runCase1 : subdivision -> localSearch, runCase2 : incremental->localStep->localSearch, runcase3 : convexHull->globalStep->localStep, runcase4 :  incremental->localStep->globalStep, runcase5: convexHull ->localStep->localSearch.
 All these different cases are used for both maximization and minimization.